giantswarm/docs/src/content/tutorials/access-management/configure-dex-in-your-cluster/index.md

 Once Dex is set up in your workload cluster, you can enable access via OIDC through our `kubectl` plugin [kubectl gs]({{< relref "/vintage/use-the-api/kubectl-gs" >}}).

-In order to communicate with the API, `kubectl gs` needs the clusters CA certificate as well as some cluster specific information, such as the management cluster name and the dex issuer URL.
+In order to communicate with the API, `kubectl gs` needs the cluster's CA certificate as well as some cluster-specific information, such as the management cluster name and the dex issuer address.
 On all Giant Swarm management clusters we use a public service called `Athena` to expose the CA certificate and some information on the installation to the client.
 For easy integration with `kubectl gs` you can install [Athena](https://github.com/giantswarm/athena) on your workload cluster via the [app platform]({{< relref "/vintage/getting-started/app-platform" >}}).